 The first one is called ‘Animal Sorting’.
-The student selects a cell from the first grid and then clicks on each tab in turn to add in animals that belong in that group:
+The pupil selects a cell from the first grid and then clicks on each tab in turn to add in animals that belong in that group:

-For more confident individuals I would use the ‘Animal Groups’ Connect Set where the students can write full sentences about different species.
+For more confident individuals I would use the ‘Animal Groups’ Connect Set where the pupils can write full sentences about different species.

-I might finish the lesson with the whole group using a Clicker Board to visually sort some animals.
+As a plenary I might finish with a Clicker Board to visually sort some animals.
 I created this by using the paint tool to draw crossed lines on the background and then added cells for the groups and the individual animals.

 Tip: To align the cells on the board, Ctrl + left-click on each box to select multiple cells and then Ctrl + right-click to access the alignment options: